annolangen/syringe/step-1/README.md

 ## How it works

+The injector is a class with a tuple member of providers.
+The providers are from two families `_Binding` and `_Factory`.
+The injector's template function `get` returns a value of the template paramter type.
+The type parameter is used to find the correct provider in the tuple.

 Injection is a compile-time operation.
-The injector is a struct that derives from multiple provider structs.
-They are from two families `_Binding` and `_Factory`.
-The injector's `get` implementation is a template function that generates code to build the entire dependency graph.
+All templates are instantiated at compile time.
+The entire dependency graph is constructed at compile time.

 ## Problems